GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 <center><img src={require("../assets/markdown-formatting.png").default} width="60%" height="60%"/></center>

-Mardown support is enabled by default.
-You can disable it by setting the following flag to false in the `Appearance` config:
+Markdown support is enabled by default.
+You can disable it by setting the following flag to false in the `Appearance` configuration:

 ```swift
 Appearance.default.formatters.isMarkdownEnabled = false